Marvelius-Putra/SalesAPI/README.md

 - Go to http://localhost:7070/api/swagger/ui

-Here is the application Features
+Here are the application Features
 ## **Customer**
 - Get All Customers
 - Create New Customer